4ku/character_chatbots/README.md

 * `app/static/`: Contains the icons and CSS files
 * `app/templates/`: Contains the `index.html` template file that will be modified at run time with the dialog HTML using jinja
 * `app/dataset/`: Data used for training Yoda and Sponge Bob personalities
-* `app/gpt_models/`: Contains all files for inferencing and fine-tuning small GPT ang GPT-2 models.
+* `app/models/gpt`: Contains all files for inferencing and fine-tuning small GPT ang GPT-2 models.
-* `app/pytorch_models/`: Contains all files for inferencing and fine-tuning Pytorch RNN models.
+* `app/models/rnn`: Contains all files for inferencing and fine-tuning Pytorch RNN model.
-* `app/simple_TFIDF_models/`: Contains all files for inferencing simple statistical model.
+* `app/models/TF_IDF`: Contains all files for inferencing simple statistical model.
 * `requirements.txt`: File that contains all dependencies to install.

 #### **How to run?**